nextvikas/Advanced-Custom-Fields-Repeater-Field/readme.txt

 = Plugin =
 1. Copy the 'acf-repeater' folder into your plugins folder
 2. Activate the plugin via the Plugins admin page

-= Include =
-1. Copy the 'acf-repeater' folder into your theme folder (can use sub folders)
-   * You can place the folder anywhere inside the 'wp-content' directory
-2. Edit your functions.php file and add the following code to include the field:

-`
-include_once('acf-repeater/acf-repeater.php');
-`
-3. Make sure the path is correct to include the acf-repeater.php file
-4. Remove the acf-repeater-update.php file from the folder.

 == Changelog ==